-You can probably count on one hand the number of women bass trombonists in the country, and Janet Sutton Williams is one of them.
-Williams is LRWS's bass trombonist, a position she has held since 2002.
+You can probably count on one hand the number of women bass trombonists in the country, and Janet Sutton is one of them.
+Sutton is LRWS's bass trombonist, a position she has held since 2002.

 Elizabeth Taylor-McMullen joined the LRWS in 2009 and is the principal euphonium.
 She obtained her Bachelor of Fine Arts from the University of Arkansas and is a graduate of The American School of Kuwait.
 While attending school in Kuwait, she had the opportunity to travel throughout Europe and the Middle East to play in ensembles under Jerry Luckhardt, Anthony Maielllo, and Jerry Junkin.
 She studied euphonium with Royce Lumpkin, Russell Pettit, and Benjamin Pierce.